open-sdr/openwifi/README.md

 ## Update Driver

-Since the pre-built SD card image might not have the latest bug-fixes/updates, it is recommended to udpate the driver on board.
+Since the pre-built SD card image might not have the latest bug-fixes/updates, it is recommended to update the driver on board.
 - Prepare Analog Devices Linux kernel source code (only need to run once):
   ```
   $OPENWIFI_DIR/user_space/prepare_kernel.sh $OPENWIFI_DIR $XILINX_DIR ARCH_BIT